 Take it out whenever you need and just put it in a toaster or in the 350F preheated oven for 10 minutes, and you’ll get fresh bread ready to eat.

-Is it necessary to preheat the dough oven
+Is it necessary to preheat the dutch oven before baking

 Yes it is necessary to preheat the dutch oven.